KasparEtter/ef1p/pages/email/email.md

 Body and header canonicalization
 </summary>

-Besides adding additional headers, some mail servers also modify messages in other ways.
+Besides adding additional header fields, some mail servers also modify emails in other ways.
 If the verifier doesn't feed exactly the same content into the hash function as the signer, the signature is seen as invalid.
 Since DKIM signatures can break due to no fault of the signer,